-As linked from the Student Handbook, students are encouraged to seek feedback from lecturers on assessment.
+As documented in the Student Handbook (section 6), students are encouraged to seek feedback from lecturers on assessment.
 Academic staff set aside time for students to call in for one-to-one feedback and academic guidance.
 In addition, students can view their scripts on designated days.